kezabelle/django-menuhin/README.rst

 django-menuhin
 ==============

-Another menu & breadcrumb application for `Django`_.
+Another menu & breadcrumb application for `Django`_, with support for syncing all links from Python, and allowing website admins to customise the trees.

 Is it usable?
 -------------

-Nope, not entirely.
-I keep re-writing it.
+Maybe.
+You should try it.

 What's the idea?
 ----------------

-I wanted to be able to declare menus in Python, but have them be flexible enough to allow for changes to come via client-input data.
+I want to be able to declare menus in Python, but have them be flexible enough to allow for changes to come via client-input data (eg: users)

 The idea in brief::